givo/nested-crud/README.md

 ## Introduction

-The library is on it's very early days but stable. code comments are partial, missing documentation, contribution guide and a number of features.
+The library is on it's very early days but stable.
+Code comments are partial, documentation is being written, contribution guide is missing and a number of features.

 `sailer` is a server-side library for creating a RESTful API service with support for nested resources.